nest-desktop/nest-desktop/docs/index.rst

 :The lecturer: ... learns how to teach computational neuroscience using NEST Desktop.

-:The deployer: ... learns how to set up NEST Desktop on a machine via the Python Package, Docker or Singularity installation.
+:The deployer: ... learns how to set up NEST Desktop on a machine via Python Package, Docker or Singularity installation.

 :The developer: ... learns the source code architecture of NEST Desktop and